The penalties involved with a DWI are both severe and numerous. However, there are many…

 - A lawyer charging on an hourly basis deducts the hourly rate from the retainer as the work is done.

-- Legal fees for repeat offenders start around $1,500-$5,000 and up depending on the number of past convictions and the complexity of the case.
+- Legal fees for repeat offenders start around $3,00-$5,000 and up depending on the number of past convictions and the complexity of the case

 - Repeated offenses carry heavier penalties, and in many states a third DUI/DWI charge is automatically a felony.

-- Whether flat amount or hourly rates, attorney fee for a DUI/DWI case that goes to trial could run anywhere from $2,000-$25,000 or more.
-Many cases can be handled without a trial, but some attorneys specialize in fighting DUI/DWI charges.
+- Whether flat amount or hourly rates, attorney fee for a DUI/DWI case that goes to trial could run anywhere from $4,000-$20,000 or more.

 - Whether on a flat or hourly rate, your attorney will cost more if there are retrials or appeals.

-- When you first meet with an attorney, know the exact charges against you, your court date, your bail amount and any other pertinent facts.
-Ask about the attorney’s education, experience and area of specialty.
+- When you first meet with an attorney, know the exact charges against you, your court date, your bail bond amount and any other pertinent facts.

 Get a Free Consultation to Discuss Costs and Other Concerns